palantir/palantir-cloudpak/README.md

 #### Uninstalling

-If the installation fails and you want to retry it again, run the following commands before trying again:
+If the installation fails and you want to retry it again, run the following commands:

 ```bash
 cpd-cli uninstall \